Charles Hudson (British Army officer): Postwar

 He was awarded the Order of St John of Jerusalem (Commander).
 He died on holiday in the Scilly Isles on 4 April 1959, at the age of 66, with the cause of death being coronary thrombosis.
 Hudson was buried at St Mary's Church, Denbury in South Devon.

 An obituary for Brigadier Charles Edward Hudson was published in the Old Shirburnian Society Annual Report in September 1959, reading:

 The decorations bestowed on Charles Edward Hudson themselves give proof of his calibre as a soldier: V.C., C.B., D.S.O and bar, M.C., Croix de Guerre, and Italian Silver Medal for Valour.
 He was a graduate of the Staff College, had been the Chief Instructor at the Royal Military College, Sandhurst from 1933 to 1936, had commanded a Battalion and Infantry Brigade and from 1944 to 1946 was an A.D.C. to the King.
 In 1949 he became the Devon County Commissioner of St Johns Ambulance Brigade and later, Chairman of the Order of St John in Devon.
 His two sons were both Shirburnians – J.P.C.
 Hudson (Harper House 1936–1940) was killed in action in North Africa in 1943, and M.M.L.
 Hudson (Harper House 1939–1943) is a Major in the 12th Royal Lancers.
 His brother T.H.
 Hudson was at The Green from 1903 to 1906.
 It was most fitting that such a distinguished Shirburnian whose own son was amongst those whose memory was there to be perpetuated, should perform the ceremony opening the Big Schoolroom on 10 November 1956.
 His speech on that occasion will still be fresh in the minds of those who heard it.

 His medals are on display at Nottingham Castle.

 Writings

 Hudson wrote his memoirs in a 730-page journal later published by his son Miles in 1992.
 He also wrote many poems based on experiences as far back as childhood that were also unpublished in his lifetime, as were two radio plays (never produced), ten short stories and many reflections on secular subjects.
-His only work that was published in his lifetime was several chess problems that appeared in chess magazines.
+His only work published in his lifetime were several chess problems that appeared in chess magazines.